aleruete/shuttle/README.md

 # :rocket: Shuttle
 A place for getting excited and curious about data science!

-### :man_technologist: YouTube
+### YouTube :man_technologist:
-For all the videos that go along with the lessons, visit the YouTube Channel: [Shuttle Data Science](https://www.youtube.com/channel/UCHIge2lulmLXhEhWpajOT3Q).
+For all the videos that go along with the lessons, visit the YouTube Channel: [Shuttle Data Science](https://www.youtube.com/channel/UCHIge2lulmLXhEhWpajOT3Q)

 ### How To Use
 * Fork your own version of the repository.
 Look for the word "Fork" above the Settings tab.